che-dockerfiles/che-sidecar-vale/README.md

  - To update an older version of the sidecar container, open a PR against the branch for the version you wish to update

  # Platforms
  This repository supports multiple architecture builds.
 To add a platform, edit the PLATFORMS file and add your desired platform.
+Currently this plugin sidecar supports the following architectures:

+ - linux/amd64